-- Diluted juices, especially expensive ones, sometimes have little or no notable change in taste or consistency. - Orange juice represents 4% of cases in the U.S. Pharmacopeial Convention's Food Fraud Database, and apple juice, 2%. - Consumers buying one of those common juices might get more water for their money, while an expensive one like pomegranate may be cut with apple juice. - Consumers should be especially careful to read labels and pick a trusted brand when buying into the latest super-fruit craze.
+- Fraudsters find it easy to dilute expensive juices without a notable change in taste or consistency. - Orange juice represents 4% of cases in the U.S. Pharmacopeial Convention's Food Fraud Database, and apple juice, 2%. - Consumers buying one of those common juices might get more water for their money, while an expensive one like pomegranate may be cut with apple juice. - Consumers should be especially careful to read labels and pick a trusted brand when buying into the latest super-fruit craze.
 It takes time to build up supply of a newly hot fruit, so those products are more likely to be adulterated.